papaemmelab/Domenico_Asimomitis_ICML_2023/README.md

 $ git clone https://github.com/papaemmelab/Domenico_Asimomitis_ICML_2023
 ```

-### Run notebook
+### Run notebooks

-To run the notebook please first install jupyter [here](https://jupyter.org/).
+To run the notebooks please first install jupyter [here](https://jupyter.org/).
 For the python environment necessary to be installed please use:

 -